PyBioProx/PyBioProx/paper/main.md

 We have also suggested a set of new measurements to describe the relative spatial colocalization of these fluorescent objects (PD<sub>mean</sub>, PD<sub>median</sub> & PD<sub>max</sub>).
-These measurements appear to have a strong capacity to accurately describe ground-truth colocalization values (**fig**).
+These measurements appear to have a strong capacity to accurately describe ground-truth colocalization values in a 2D dataset(_Fig 2_).
-PD<sub>mean</sub> in particular was highly consistent in its ability to identify known increases in % colocalization.

 The applicability of PyDist analysis to make biological relevant observations was then assessed.
-Using the PD<sub>mean</sub> measurement, we were able to identify significant differences in the colocalization of _S. aureus_ with a marker of an intracellular compartment at early and late timepoints.
-These observations were confirmed by blinded manual analyses.
+Using the PD<sub>mean</sub> measurement, we were able to identify significant differences in the colocalization of _S. aureus_ with a marker of an intracellular compartment at early and late timepoints (_Fig 3_).
 Collectively these results suggest that PyDist analysis and the perimeter distance (PD) measurements described in this paper can function as a powerful means of analysing the relative spatial colocalization of fluorescent biomakers.

 ## Results References
 <a name="1">1.</a> Bolte, S. & Cordelières, F. P. A guided tour into subcellular